 - Eat your grilled skirt steak with sautéed asparagus, grilled corn on the cob. garlic butter mushrooms, or fresh burrata caprese salad.

-No grill?
-No problem!
 Use a cast iron skillet or grill pan on the stovetop for a great sear, or cook the steak under a high broiler for that charred flavor.

-Psst, use any leftovers to make these recipes!
+Use any leftovers to make these!

 Craving more cozy recipes?
 Sign up for the Sweet Tea & Thyme newsletter, save this recipe with the Pin button.
 If you whip it up, tag me (@sweet_tea_thyme on IG/@sweetteaandthyme on TikTok) and don’t forget to leave a star rating and note below, it helps more than you know, friend.

-Churrasco Steak (Grilled Skirt Steak) with Tangy Chimichurri Sauce
+Churrasco Recipe with Tangy Chimichurri Sauce

 Ingredients